Article

 A second IHT regime refers to assets that are potentially relieved of IHT.
 This means they attract a reduced level of IHT or zero IHT.

 Investing in smaller companies – the growth engine of the economy – is an example of this.
 They make use of something called business relief.
 You must hold the investments for at least two years before your death for this to work.
-And unlike other forms of estate planning, you still have full access to your wealth if you need to draw on it.
+And unlike other forms of estate planning, you still have access to your wealth if you need to draw on it.

+Qualifying investments attract a reduced rate of 50% of the standard rate of IHT.
+In the current tax year, that means an effective rate of 20%.
 However, their share prices can vary significantly, and they can sometimes by difficult to sell at short notice.
-This makes them high risk investments and they should only be used as part of a wider investment strategy.
+This makes them high risk investments, and they should only be used as part of a wider investment strategy.

 4. Leave something to charity